Last Update:2025/04/21

 2.1 Access from the campus network

-• Access the SSO login screen.
+• Access the SSO login page.

 2.2 Off-campus access

-• Access the SSO login screen.
+• Access the SSO login page.

 3. One-time password authentication